 SHERILL ANDROSKY

-Sherill is a member of a local pioneer family, whose pictures are displayed throughout the museum’s collection.
+Sherill is a local pioneer family member.
+Several of their pictures are displayed throughout the museum’s collection.

 John Barnes